 In 1877 the first Wimbledon Championship was held.
-The event was male only with 22 entants.
+The event was male only with 22 entrants.
 The championship was won by Spencer Gore, a British ex-cricketer who had played for Surrey, he was raised in Wimbledon within a mile of the All England Club.
 Around 200 people paid one shilling each to watch the first final.

 There were several tennis ‘lawns’ set around the main court in the centre, known to this day as centre court.
 By 1882 the All England Club was almost exclusively for tennis with little croquet being played, despite dropping the name croquet from the club title it was restored in 1899 for sentimental reasons and is still in place today.

 The All England Club moved sites in 1922 to the new site on Church Road, the court layout was kept the same based around the centre court.
 The event, like the French Open, remained an amateur game with professionals banned until the Open era began in 1968.

 Wimbledon was one of the first televised tennis event, first aired in 1937, the year after Fred Perry became the last Brit to win until Andy Murray in 2013.

 These days Wimbledon is the worlds leading grass tennis tournament and for most people the premier tennis event overall.
-This has been helped through modernisation in the mid 1990’s that culminated in the building of the new Court 1 in Aorangi Park (also colloquially known as Henman Hill and Murray Mound).
-Other courts were added including a 4000 seater Court 2 and a 2000 seater court 3 as well as state of the art facilities for player and press in the Millennium Building.
+This has been helped through modernisation in the mid 1990’s that culminated in the building of the new Court 1 in Aorangi Park (also colloquially known as Henman Hill and Murray Mound) with a nearly 12,000 seating capacity.

-Wimbledon is the most Northern of all tennis majors and based in Britain is susceptible to chaging weather even in July.
+Wimbledon is the most Northern of all tennis majors and based in Britain is susceptible to changing weather even in July.
 To ensure top tennis matches could be played at all times a new retractable roof was added to centre court in 2009, first used in a 4th round ladies singles match between Dinara Safina and Amélie Mauresmo.
 Andy Murray and Stan Wawrinka played the first match from start to finish under the new roof.

 The men’s champion receives a half meter high silver trophy first awarded in 1887.
 The women’s champions receives a silver salver known as the ‘Rosewater Dish’, again around half a meter wide.
 Doubles winners receive silver cups and the runners up get silver plates.